CyberGen49/discord-chatgpt/README.md

 1. Register the bot's slash commands by running `node registerCommands.js`
 1. Start the bot with `node bot.js`
     * If you're on a Unix operating system, run `sh bot.sh` to start the bot and auto-restart it if it crashes.
-1. If you left `config.public_usage` disabled, use `/users allow` to allow yourself to use the bot.
+1. Once the bot logs in, an invite URL will be logged.
+Open it and follow the instructions to add the bot to your server.
-1. Try it out by DMing the bot a question!
+1. Try it out by DMing or pinging the bot with a question!

+As the owner, you're always allowed to use the bot, but with `config.public_usage` disabled, nobody else will be able to.
+If a disallowed user tries using the bot, you'll get a DM with a button to allow them.
+You can also add users manually with the `/users add` command.

 ## Configuration
 The main configuration is located in `config.json`: